schambon/SimRunner/README.md

 * a number of `templates` which specify document shapes and map them to collections
 * a number of `workloads` which specify actions to take on those templates

+Optionnally, the config file may also specify:
+* a reporting interval (default 1000ms)
+* an HTTP reporting server configuration

 Look at the provided `sample.json` for a more or less complete example of what you can do.

 Config file